daylinmorgan/clonmapper/md/methods.md

 # Methods

-## ClonMapper Barcode Library Plasmid Pool Assembly
+## ClonMapper Barcode Plasmid Library Assembly

 1. Perform a 4X extension reaction to generate the double-stranded gRNA insert.
 Mix the below reagents to create a 50 \unit{\uL} reaction.[^2]